Juniors History at Old Ruts

 From then onwards, the section grew every year.
 Nearly twenty years later and the regular membership is over 370 children per year.
 We run activities across twelve age groups, from 5-16 year olds.
 We field around fifteen league teams each season across nine age groups, playing in two leagues and many cups.
 We were one of the main drivers behind bringing in ‘B Team’ leagues in the NEC league to try to give more cricket to children not making it into their A teams.

 Part of our success was founded upon the efforts of volunteers from the adult club giving time to help the section get set up.
 This continues with both Graham Mills and Stuart Atkins still on the Committee today, having both been ‘founder members’ who helped set the section up in 1996.
 However, every club needs its army of volunteer heroes and we have been joined by many fabulous parents that got involved as team managers, coaches, scorers, umpires and supporters.

-The growth of the Colts section has fed through into the adult section and we can count a huge proportion on members who have joined us as young kids and, many years later, now regularly play for the adult teams.
+The growth of the Junior section has fed through into the adult section and we can count a huge proportion on members who have joined us as young kids and, many years later, now regularly play for the adult teams.
 It is part of the club mentality that we want children to play cricket for life, growing from young ‘kwik cricketers’ all the way up to playing serious, or sometimes social, adult cricket.
-Unlike some clubs, we do not have a Colts section as a fundraising activity.
-Colts cricket for us is about children enjoying playing the game, because they are the future of our club.
+Unlike some clubs, we do not have a Junior section as a fundraising activity.
+Juniors cricket for us is about children enjoying playing the game, because they are the future of our club.